-Currently, two tables of HIV infection diagnoses, AIDS diagnoses and AIDS deaths are published in alternate issues of CDI.
+Currently, two tables presenting HIV infection diagnoses, AIDS diagnoses and AIDS deaths are published in each issue of CDI when available.

 Tabulations of diagnoses of HIV infection and AIDS are based on data available three months after the end of the reporting period, to allow for reporting delay and to incorporate newly available information.
 More detailed information on diagnoses of HIV infections and AIDS is published quarterly in the Australian HIV Surveillance Report, available from the NCHECR.
+In 1997 the centre produced its first annual report.